ICRAR/RASVAMT/doc/README.txt

 To get a full list of all operations run: fab -l

-Or else can ssh into ec2 instance ssh -i identity_file  user@host
+Or to ssh into ec2 instance
+ssh -i identity_file  user@host